 Cloud and Wallfish by Anne Nesbet

 An American boy, Noah, with an Astonishing Stutter moves to East Berlin with his parents during the cold war.
 During these turbulent times, he makes a friend, a girl his age, living downstairs with her grandmother.
 Things are not what they seem, as is always the case in Communist Germany.
 As Noah peels away the truth from the subterfuge, he unlocks pieces to puzzles of mysteries that involve everyone he loves.
-This is historically accurate page turner about true friendships can change the impossible.
+This is a historically accurate page-turner about true friendships can change the impossible.
 For kids who like spy books and/or realistic fiction, this is a must-read! [chapter book, ages 11 and up]

 To examine any book more closely at Amazon, please click on image of book.

 As an Amazon Associate, I earn from qualifying purchases.